Battle of the Crater: Battle

 Sensing that the plan had failed, Grant sent Meade an order to terminate the attack.
 Meade passed this order on to Burnside but the latter believed it could still work and ignored the order, so he sent in Ferrero's division.
 Burnside preferred to work from his headquarters so he had only a vague idea of what was going on at the front lines as disaster was unfolding.
 Now faced with considerable flanking fire, the USCT also descended into the crater, and for the next few hours, Mahone's soldiers, along with those of Major General Bushrod Johnson and artillery, slaughtered the IX Corps as Union soldiers attempted to escape from the crater or surrender.
-Confederates along the rim of the crater could be heard to yell "Take the white man prisoner!
-Kill the nigger!"
-The black Union soldiers who attempted to surrender were specifically targeted for battlefield execution or, if they were taken as prisoners, executed in the rear.

 Some of the officers in Ferrero's division removed their USCT badges, fearing the Confederates would also kill them on-site if they were captured and accounts by survivors of the battle report that some bayoneted black soldiers in the hope that the Confederates would be more lenient to them if they were captured.
 Ferrero himself was AWOL, having joined Ledlie in the rear to drink alcohol together.
-Some Union troops eventually advanced and flanked to the right beyond the crater to the earthworks and assaulted the Confederate lines, driving the Confederates back for several hours in hand-to-hand combat.
+Union troops from BG Orlando Willcox's 3rd Division, primarily being the three Michigan regiments in his 2nd Brigade, the 1st Michigan Sharpshooters Regiment, the 2nd Michigan Infantry Regiment, and the 20th Michigan Infantry Regiment eventually advanced and flanked to the right beyond the crater to the earthworks and assaulted the Confederate lines, driving the Confederates back for several hours in hand-to-hand combat until finally being beaten back and forced into the crater.
+Some Union officers saw dying members of Company K of the 1st Michigan Sharpshooters, who were all Native Americans, sing a death song and died, four to a group.
 Mahone's Confederates conducted a sweep out of a sunken gully area about 200 yd from the right side of the Union advance.
 The charge reclaimed the earthworks and drove the Union force back towards the east.
 The Confederates rained mortar shells into the crater, killing scores of men in the process.

-The weather was also very hot as it neared noon the sun was beating down on the crater relentlessly.
+The weather was also very hot, and as it neared noon the sun beat down on the crater relentlessly.
 Soldiers who were not killed outright by the Confederates dropped by the dozens from dehydration and heat stroke, worsened by the frantic mob of men jammed into a small area.
 Survivors could remember little due to the chaos in the crater, the shell fire, and the extreme heat.
 Some details were organized to pick up cartridges from the dead or run back to the Union lines to fetch water.